 Independent Investment advisors who commit market fraud and are sued by investors my not have the assets to pay the client back in a settlement.
 In the event of a lawsuit and favorable verdict against the investment advisor the client may have a hard time collecting money damages if the advisor declares bankruptcy.
 Furthermore many investment advisors have clients sign new account forms with arbitration clauses, making it a challenge for the investor to pursue an action in state court.

-If you believe you have been the victim of market fraud committed by an investment advisor please contact the securities attorneys of Lubiner Schmidt and Palumbo for a free consultation.
+If you believe you have been the victim of market fraud committed by an investment advisor please contact the securities attorneys of Lubiner Schmidt and Palumbo for a consultation.